cardstack/githereum/README.md

 ## Testing
 1. From the command line execute: `npm run build`.
 This will clear the `build/` folder and re-generate the ZOS proxy contracts.
-2. Then run `truffle dev`.
+2. Then run `npx truffle dev`.
 This spawns a private blockchain and displays the truffle console.
 Wait for the prompt to appear.
-3. Back in the first terminal window that you ran `truffle dev` from, enter the command `test` in the truffle console.
+3. Back in the first terminal window that you ran `npx truffle dev` from, enter the command `test` in the truffle console.
 This will compile your contracts and run the tests.

 You can just leave the truffle console running, and enter `test` from the truffle console in order to re-run your tests.
-Note that you should re-run `truffle build` (in a different terminal) anytime you make a modification to a ZOS contract's implementation in order to redeploy the proxy contract that wraps the implementation contract you modified.
+Note that you should re-run `npx truffle build` (in a different terminal) anytime you make a modification to a ZOS contract's implementation in order to redeploy the proxy contract that wraps the implementation contract you modified.

 To get a debugger console, you can use `npx -n "--inspect-brk" truffle test` in a different terminal to run with the node debugger.